Surgical Technologist Jobs

 Certified Surgical Technologist

-Department: 37703 Navicent Health Medical Center - Surgery Room Status: Full time Benefits Eligible: Yes Hou rs Per Week: 40 Schedule Details/Additional Information: Varies Pay Range $26.10 - $39.15 Surgical Tech (Scrub Tech) Days Four 10 hour days with call What you will do: Responsible for designated equipment and supplies used in the case.
-Flexible to accommodate changing assignments, workload and willingness to learn new skills.
-Demonstrates knowledge and skills necessary to provide care appropriate to the age of the patients served.
+Department: 37703 Navicent Health Medical Center - Surgery Room Status: Full time Benefits Eligible: Yes Hou rs Per Week: 40 Schedule Details/Additional Information: 40 hrs/week with CALL.
+Pay Range $25.30 - $37.95 Certified Surgical Tech (Scrub Tech) What you will do: Under the direction of the RN, performs additional delegated duties and responsibilities in assisting in the care of the patient.
+Is responsible for designated equipment and supplies used in the case.
+Must accept personal responsibility for his/ her performance, communication, and relationships with others.
+Must be flexible in changing assignments, workload and learning new skills.
+Must be able to demonstrate the knowledge and skills necessary to provide care appropriate to the age of the patients served.
 Prepares surgical instrumentation for sterilization and pulls together needed materials for procedures.
-Prepares the sterile field, instrumentation and equipment for surgical procedures.
-Anticipates the needs of the surgeon, assists the nurse and the anesthesia provider as needed.
-What you will need : Minimum education of a High School Diploma or GED Completion of surgical tech program, either technical or military school No experience required, but one year experience is preferred Must attain certification within 12 months to remain in position.
-Military certification will be accepted #Indeed456 Our Commitment to You: Advocate Health offers a comprehensive suite of Total Rewards: benefits and well-being programs, competitive compensation, generous retirement offerings, programs that invest in your career development and so much more – so you can live fully at and away from work, including: Compensation Base compensation listed within the listed pay range based on factors such as qualifications, skills, relevant experience, and/or training Premium pay such as shift, on call, and more based on a teammate's job Incentive pay for select positions Opportunity for annual increases based on performance Benefits and more Paid Time Off programs Health and welfare benefits such as medical, dental, vision, life, and Short- and Long-Term Disability Flexible Spending Accounts for eligible health care and dependent care expenses Family benefits such as adoption assistance and paid parental leave Defined contribution retirement plans with employer match and other financial wellness programs Educational Assistance Program About Advocate Health Advocate Health is the third-largest nonprofit, integrated health system in the United States, created from the combination of Advocate Aurora Health and Atrium Health.
+Prepares the sterile field, instrumentation and equipment for surgical procedures, anticipating the needs of the surgeon, and assist the nurse ,and the anesthesia provider as needed.
+What is required: High School Diploma or GED equivalent Successful completion of Surgical Technology program, either technical or military One year experience Certification in Surgical Technology #INDEED456 Our Commitment to You: Advocate Health offers a comprehensive suite of Total Rewards: benefits and well-being programs, competitive compensation, generous retirement offerings, programs that invest in your career development and so much more – so you can live fully at and away from work, including: Compensation Base compensation listed within the listed pay range based on factors such as qualifications, skills, relevant experience, and/or training Premium pay such as shift, on call, and more based on a teammate's job Incentive pay for select positions Opportunity for annual increases based on performance Benefits and more Paid Time Off programs Health and welfare benefits such as medical, dental, vision, life, and Short- and Long-Term Disability Flexible Spending Accounts for eligible health care and dependent care expenses Family benefits such as adoption assistance and paid parental leave Defined contribution retirement plans with employer match and other financial wellness programs Educational Assistance Program About Advocate Health Advocate Health is the third-largest nonprofit, integrated health system in the United States, created from the combination of Advocate Aurora Health and Atrium Health.
 Providing care under the names Advocate Health Care in Illinois; Atrium Health in the Carolinas, Georgia and Alabama; and Aurora Health Care in Wisconsin, Advocate Health is a national leader in clinical innovation, health outcomes, consumer experience and value-based care.
 Headquartered in Charlotte, North Carolina, Advocate Health services nearly 6 million patients and is engaged in hundreds of clinical trials and research studies, with Wake Forest University School of Medicine serving as the academic core of the enterprise.
 It is nationally recognized for its expertise in cardiology, neurosciences, oncology, pediatrics and rehabilitation, as well as organ transplants, burn treatments and specialized musculoskeletal programs.
 Advocate Health employs 155,000 teammates across 69 hospitals and over 1,000 care locations, and offers one of the nation’s largest graduate medical education programs with over 2,000 residents and fellows across more than 200 programs.
 Committed to providing equitable care for all, Advocate Health provides more than $6 billion in annual community benefits.

 Surgical Tech Full-time